 Jose Cruz spent 13 seasons (1997-2009) as a coach for the Major League club, and five years as a special assistant to the general manager before being named to his current post as a community outreach executive.
 In his current role, Jose makes public appearances on behalf of the team and acts as an ambassador for the organization.

-As an outfielder, the two-time All-Star, had an 18-year Major League career, playing for the Cardinals (1970-74), Astros (1975-87) and Yankees (1988).
-Nicknamed "Cheo", Jose is an Astros icon, and held franchise records in games, at-bats, hits, total bases and triples at the time of his retirement after the 1988 season.
+As an outfielder, the two-time All-Star had an 18-year Major League career, playing for the Cardinals (1970-74), Astros (1975-87) and Yankees (1988).
+Nicknamed "Cheo", Jose is an Astros icon and held franchise records in games, at-bats, hits, total bases and triples at the time of his retirement after the 1988 season.
 His 80 career triples remain the franchise record.

-Jose holds the distinction of being involved with all nine of the Astros postseason appearances, three as a player (1980, '81 and '86) and six as a coach (1997-99, '01, '04-05).
-He was the Astro Team MVP four times and hit .300 six times in his career while stealing 317 bases.
+Jose holds the distinction of being involved with nine of the Astros postseason appearances, including three as a player (1980, '81 and '86) and six as a coach (1997-99, '01, '04-05).
+He was the Astros Team MVP four times and hit .300 six times in his career while stealing 317 bases.

 Jose's uniform No. 25 was retired by the Astros on Oct.
-3, 1992 along with former teammate Mike Scott's No. 33.
+3, 1992, along with former teammate Mike Scott's No. 33.
 They were the third and fourth numbers retired by the team.
 In 1999, Jose was selected by a panel of experts as one of the three outfielders on the franchise's All-Astrodome team.
 In 2003, he was inducted into the Texas Baseball hall of Fame.